hamidreza48/crop_contour/README.md

 # crop_contour
-A simple function for cropping a shape inside an black bg..
+A simple function for cropping a shape inside a black bg..

 example------input: